-Below are answers to the most commonly asked financial aid questions.
+Below are answers to the most commonly asked financial aid questions and a series of how-to-videos to assist you with common steps in the financial aid and billing process.

-Looking for more detailed information?
-The New York State Financial Aid Administrator’s Association (NYSFAAA) has partnered with faTV to provide financial aid answers 24/7.
-Check out the faTV library to view short informative videos for quick and easy answers to many of your general financial aid questions.
+You can also check out Financial Aid Answers 24/7 and the Federal Student Aid YouTube Channel to view short informative videos for quick and easy answers to many of your general financial aid questions.

 When will I hear about my financial aid plan?